 Ways to Improve Your Net Worth

-Ideally, you’ll have a positive net worth and will keep growing over time.
+Ideally, you’ll have a positive net worth that keeps growing over time.
 Here are several ways to improve your net worth.

 1. Keep Track of Your Assets and Debt